jbockler/vcr-unused_cassettes/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install vcr-unused_cassettes

+This gem require the VCR gem to be installed and configured in the same environment too.

 Additionally you have to load the rake tasks in your application.
 Add the following line to your `Rakefile`: